Information about credit cards and card offers is accurate as of the date of publication.

 In order to make the most of the Chase Freedom, you must be willing to put in the effort.
 Each quarter, the 5% cash back category changes — and you must activate each quarter in order to receive the 5%.
 For January through March of 2019, you must activate by March 14 in order to receive rewards.
 You can find category activation dates for the rest of 2019 here.

 If you usually carry a balance, the APR charges will end up outweighing the benefits of the Chase Freedom.
-Additionally, if you’re planning to shift debt from another card to the Chase Freedom, bear in mind there’s a fee of 3% of the transferred balance or $5 (whichever is greater), despite the 0% introductory APR for 15 months on purchases and balance transfers (17.24% – 25.99% variable thereafter).
+Additionally, if you’re planning to shift debt from another card to the Chase Freedom, bear in mind there’s a 3% intro fee ($5 minimum) when you transfer a balance during the first 60 days your account is open, and a 5% ($5 minimum) ongoing balance transfer fee.
+There is a 0% introductory APR for 15 months on purchases and balance transfers (17.24% – 25.99% variable thereafter).

 This card offers more redemption options than the Citi Double Cash — you can redeem cash back for points at Amazon, gift cards or travel when you book through Chase Ultimate Rewards®.
 As for benefits, you’ll enjoy purchase protection, zero liability protection, fraud alerts and more, making it easier to catch unauthorized purchases and protect yourself from the aftermath.